KRISHNAKUMAR-09/Credit_Card_Transaction_Fraud_Detection/README.md

   Among these models, the Random Forest Classifier performed the best in terms of predicting credit card transaction fraud, achieving an accuracy score of 98%.

 # Results
-  The Random Forest Classifier demonstrated its effectiveness in distinguishing between legitimate and fraudulent credit card transactions, achieving an accuracy score of 98%.
+  The **Random Forest Classifier** demonstrated its effectiveness in distinguishing between legitimate and fraudulent credit card transactions, achieving an accuracy score of **98%**.
 This model can serve as a valuable tool for credit card companies and financial institutions in detecting and preventing fraudulent activities.